edadma/oql/NPM-README.md

 ]
 ```

-The query `student { * classes { * students <student.name> } <class.name> } [name = 'John']` in the above example program is asking for the names of the students enrolled only in the classes in which John is enrolled.
-Also, the query is asking for the classes and the students in each class to be listed to be ordered by class name and student name, respectively.
+The query `student { * classes { * students <name> } <name> } [name = 'John']` in the above example program is asking for the names of the students enrolled only in the classes in which John is enrolled.
+Also, the query is asking for the classes and the students in each class to be ordered by class name and student name, respectively.
 The `*` operator is a wildcard that stands for all attributes that do not result in an array value.

 License
 -------